 Do you cringe when you start planning your nonfiction reading unit because you dread teaching topic vs. main idea?
 You aren’t alone!
-The nonfiction unit is actually one of my favorite to teach, but it can definitely be challenging for elementary students.
+This part of a nonfiction unit can be challenging for elementary students!
 Year after year, I had students struggle with finding the topic and main idea of a nonfiction text.
 In this post, I wanted to share some quick tips for teaching the difference between topic and main idea.
 Be sure to read all the way through for a freebie!

-When I first started teaching fourth grade, I would do all my topic and main idea lessons and the students would seem to get it, but then they would go backward when they tried it on their own.
+When I first started teaching fourth grade, I would introduce topic and main idea and the students would seem to get it, but then they would go backward when they tried it on their own.
 They could usually identify the topic of the informational text.
 Where they had trouble was telling me the main idea about that topic that the author was trying to communicate.

 So for example, if they read a page about cats, they could tell me the topic was cats.
 And then I’d ask what the main idea was and they would say “cats.”
 Or “stuff about cats.”
 Or “it was about cats.”
 But they weren’t telling me WHAT about cats the author wanted them to know.